|| Support Staff|

 Hometown: Battle Creek, Mich.

-Joe Parker begins his first year at Texas Tech in 2011-2012.
+Joe Parker begins his third year at Texas Tech in 2013-2014.
 Parker came to Texas Tech from his alma mater, the University of Michigan, where he spent eight years.
 He joined the Michigan athletics department in 2003 as associate athletics director for development and served the Wolverines' athletics program as senior associate director of athletics for development and corporate relations from 2006-2011.

 Joe has made stops during his career in athletics administration at Texas, Washington State, Oklahoma and Michigan before arriving at Texas Tech in 2011.